Paul-Gy/SessionShare/README.md

 ## Features

 * Use a single link to share multiple files in multiples times
-* End-to-end AES-GCM files encryption support
+* End-to-end AES-256-GCM files encryption support
 * Blazing fast thanks to Cloudflare Workers
 * Uploaded/deleted files are instantly visible by everyone in the session